Buffett says coronavirus doesn't dampen his long-term support for stocks

 Buffett spoke after Berkshire released year-end results on Saturday.

 Operating profit fell 3% to $23.97 billion, hurt by a decline in insurance underwriting.
-Net income totaled a record $81.42 billion, aided by unrealized gains in stock investments such as Apple Inc (AAPL.O).
+Net income totaled a record $81.42 billion, aided by unrealized gains in stock investments such as Apple Inc. (Reporting by Jonathan Stempel in New York; Editing by Alex Richardson)